The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets

-The purpose of this section is to highlight how worker characteristics and aggregate conditions are related to magnitudes of the displacement losses.
-As in any study of treatment-effect heterogeneity across non-randomized attributes, we correlate attributes with estimated effects.
+This section presents estimates of how the impact of displacement varies across groups of workers and market conditions, with the goal of characterizing vulnerable workers.
 The estimated earnings loss within each split of the data should be considered as an estimated causal effect of displacement for that worker group, but the splits themselves should not be given a causal interpretation.\footnote{For instance, when comparing displacement effects among workers with different levels of schooling, we will $i$) interpret the estimates within each education group as causal effects and $ii$) claim that the differences in estimates between the education groups describe differences in causal effects.
-However, we will not claim that the differences only arise because of education \textit{per se}, as education may be correlated with other important attributes, whereof some may be unobserved.}

-Figure \ref{fig5_interquartile} displays differences in characteristics between workers in the lowest and highest quartiles of estimated CATE:s.
+However, we will not claim that the differences only arise because of education \textit{per se}, as education may be correlated with other important attributes, whereof some may be unobserved.} Figure \ref{fig5_interquartile} displays differences in characteristics between workers in the lowest and highest quartiles of estimated CATE:s.
 Continuous variables, shown to the left, are standardized to mean zero and a standard deviation of unity.
 Dummies are reported at their true mean values to the right.
 Solid blue bars are sorted according to the magnitudes of the difference between the bottom and the top quartile.
 In Appendix B (Figure \ref{fig_interdecile}) we compare the top and bottom deciles instead, with similar (but starker) results.